 - innocent people are killed by stay bullets,

-extraordinary happenings that need not influence constant attention.
+the video below to see how rare events are presented as normal. that need not influence constant attention.
 They

-are anecdotal presented as common occurrences.
+are anecdotal presented as if common occurrences.
+Lies.

 The interview is meant to create the impression that any or all are likely